NikolaosProjects/AI-Object-Outline-and-Animation/README.md

   ```
 </details>

-The YOLOv8s-seg model cannot read through the .json "annotations" file that contains all the image IDs and their attributes.
-It needs a unique .txt text file for each image, that is named exactly the same as the image ID, and contains the details of all objects contained in that specific image.
-Using a script by z00bean (https://github.com/z00bean/coco2yolo-seg), i went through my filtered dataset "annotations" and created a text file for each of my filtered images, with each of the text files containing all the attributes of its contained objects.
+The YOLOv8s-seg model cannot read through .json files.
+As a result, it cannot read the filtered annotations I created.
+The model needs a unique .txt file for each image that is named exactly the same as the image ID, and contains the details of all objects contained in that specific image.
+Using a script by z00bean (https://github.com/z00bean/coco2yolo-seg), i went through my filtered annotations and split the .json file into individual .txt files.
+I created one .txt file for every unique ID in the annotations.
 This is z00bean's script:

 <details>
   <summary>🔹Click for Code</summary>